DPR Construction is founded by Doug Woods, Peter Nosler and Ron Davidowski.

 “At the time, most people thought of construction as more like a manufacturing type business,” said Peter.
 “It’s not; it’s a service business.”

 “Our distinct purpose of building great things and the core values we dialed in on [integrity, enjoyment, uniqueness, ever forward] emulate the way we like to work and we like to live and transcend into the way we do business, again doing something different in an industry that has not always had a reputation for integrity and doing things right the first time,” said Ron.

 When asked what he considered to be the most successful moment at DPR, Doug answered, “We’ve had a lot of great successes, but I can’t think of one defining moment, because we’re not done yet.
 As the company continues to move forward, new opportunities constantly arise.
-One way we measure success, however, is by not letting employees down and keeping people within the company challenged and moving up.”
+One way we measure success, however, is by not letting employees down and keeping people within the company challenged with new opportunities.”

 DPR’s first pure contractor job was a $4.5 million, six-month tenant improvement project for Argo Systems in Sunnyvale, CA, where DPR was selected from among four or five other competitors.

 “I remember sitting at my desk when we got the call,” said Peter.
 “We had been doing some consulting work, estimating, early on, but our first real customer in terms of being a builder was Argo.
 Those were difficult times.
 We were just learning to live with one another, and when there’s no money coming through the door, it’s pretty stressful.”
 All three consider the Argo project, which included core build-out of the elevator and bathroom areas, lobby finish, and electrical and HVAC systems for the shell, to be one of the company’s first major milestones.